Climates of Inequality: Stories of Environmental Justice

 Wednesday, May 5, 7-8:30 pm

 A conversation about how people are responding to social and environmental justice questions raised by freeway alignment projects in the past.
 Moderated by A Public History of 35W.
 Hosted by Hennepin History Museum and co-sponsored by the Bell Museum.
-Registration information coming soon!
+This event has passed.

 Twin Cities, MN partners